obsidian-tasks-group/obsidian-tasks/docs/How To/How to get tasks in current file.md

 Tasks provides an automated way to include the location of the `tasks` block in a query.

-It is possible to use the `path` instruction, using the template text `{{query.file.path}}` which will be replaced with the path in the file containing the current query:
+It is possible to use the `path` instruction, using the template text `{{query.file.path}}` which will be replaced with the path of the file containing the current query:

     ## Summary of Tasks within this note